delta-io/delta/PROTOCOL.md

     Field Name | Data Type | Description
     -|-|-
     _commit_version|`Long`| The table version containing the change.
-This can be got from the name of the Delta log file that contains actions.
+This can be derived from the name of the Delta log file that contains actions.
     _commit_timestamp|`Timestamp`| The timestamp associated when the commit was created.
-This can be got from the file modification time of the Delta log file that contains actions.
+This can be derived from the file modification time of the Delta log file that contains actions.

 ##### Note for non-change data readers

-A table with Change Data Feed enabled may have Parquet files referenced by `add` and `remove` actions within the Delta log.
-These files can contain an extra column `_change_type`.
-This column is not represented in the metadata of the table and will consistently have a `null` value.
-When accessing these files, readers not designed for change data should disregard this column and only process columns defined within the table's metadata schema.
+In a table with Change Data Feed enabled, the data Parquet files referenced by `add` and `remove` actions are allowed to contain an extra column `_change_type`.
+This column is not present in the table's schema and will consistently have a `null` value.
+When accessing these files, readers should disregard this column and only process columns defined within the table's schema.

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.